 Hope for Youth regrets that it cannot support:

-- Projects taking place outside of Northern Ireland or the Republic of Ireland (e.g. foreign travel or expeditions or the preparation for a trip).
+Projects taking place outside of the United Kingdom or the Republic of Ireland (e.g. foreign travel or expeditions or the preparation for a trip).

 The Timetable for Applications

 The closing date for an application for a grant is 31st July and successful bids will be allocated funding in the following calendar year.
 Applications can be made at any time during the year and early applications are encouraged as this allows time for the trustees to seek additional information from the organisation, should this be necessary.
 There are five stages and the timetable runs as follows:

 Stage 1 – By 31st July.
 Applications for grants in the following calendar year must be received by 31st July at the latest.
 Early applications are encouraged.